-- 1. recurrence, or abuse of recurrence, of alcohol/drug violations by the student; - 2. effort, or lack of effort, by the student to improve his/her school work and school activities:
+- 1. recurrence, or abuse of recurrence, of alcohol/drug violations by the student; - 2. effort, or lack of effort, by the student to improve their school work and school activities;

-- 3. whether the student has satisfied conditions established as all or part of his/her punishment for the violation; - 4. undue hardship on the student or other persons.
+- 3. whether the student has satisfied conditions established as all or part of their punishment for the violation; - 4. undue hardship on the student or other persons.